Select your store now to view price and product availability

 Your items will be delivered now and paid off in interest free installments.

-Minimum monthly repayments are required.
-Paying only the minimum monthly repayment amount will not pay out the purchase within the interest free period.
-Any balance outstanding at the expiry of the interest free period for the purchase will be charged interest at the contractual rate, currently 19.9%.
-A $6 monthly account fee applies.
-A one-off establishment fee may apply.
+Zip Money Instalment plans split eligible purchases of $300 and above into equal repayments within the interest free period.
+This feature assists you to avoid interest charges for that transaction.
+Turning off instalments and/or under the contract, minimum monthly repayments are required.
+Paying only the minimum monthly repayment amount will not repay a purchase within the interest free period.
+Any balance outstanding at the expiry of the interest free period will be charged at the standard variable rate, 21.9% per annum as at 1 July 22 and is subject to change.
+A monthly account fee of $7.95 applies and a one off establishment fee may apply for new customers.

 AVAILABLE IN STORE